Works on Paper

 There is no admission fee to visit The Gallery at Windsor.
 Exhibition visitors are invited to support The Windsor Charitable Foundation with a suggested donation of $10.
 This gift is tax-deductible and is designated to support local arts education.

-The Gallery at Windsor’s sixth exhibition was the traveling show, Peter Doig: Works on Paper, curated by Kadee Robbins.
-The exhibition was a retrospective look at the Anglo-Canadian artist’s themes of the past 14 years as seen exclusively through his paper works.
+The Gallery at Windsor’s sixth exhibition was the traveling show, Peter Doig: Works on Paper, curated by Kadee Robbins, Director at Michael Werner Gallery, London.
+Opening in December 2005, the exhibition was a retrospective look at the Anglo-Canadian artist’s themes of the prior 14 years as seen exclusively through his paper works.
 It consisted of about 50 pieces and was Doig’s first show in a public gallery dedicated solely to his works on paper.

 Doig uses images drawn from photographs, film stills, postcards, paintings and even album covers, which he then re-works and re-interprets, often many times over.
 He is also influenced by the notions of memory and fantasy.
 Much of his work has an element of autobiography but avoids specificity.
 Whether drawn from found images or personal recollections, Doig’s pictures possess an ephemeral quality, a timeless ambiguity that is at once foreign and familiar.
 Often regarded primarily as a landscape painter, Doig is not tied to precise locales but rather captures what he terms “nowhere places.”

-The exhibition was accompanied by a full color catalog with introduction by the renowned author Margaret Atwood.
+The exhibition was accompanied by a full-color catalogue with introduction by the renowned author Margaret Atwood.